kezdev/JSONFace/README.md

 # 🤓 JSONFace
 This custom watchOS app mimics a developer-style watch face, displaying the real-time time, date, battery level, heart rate, and step count in a code-editor-inspired design.

-I built this in Xcode using Swift and WatchKit.
+I developed it in Xcode with Swift and WatchKit.

 ..